Synology deals: 8-Bay DS1819+ $190 off, more from $137 - 9to5Toys

-Newegg is currently offering the Synology 8-Bay DiskStation DS1819+ NAS for $759.99 shipped when code BLACKFR42 has been applied at checkout.
-Good for a $190 discount, today’s offer saves you 20%, beats the current sale price at B&H by $50, and marks a new all-time low.
-Notable features here include 4GB of DDR4 RAM that’s expandable up to 32GB, eight hard drive bays that offer a 96TB capacity, and four Gigabit Ethernet ports which allows for up to 2,045MB/s sequential transfer speeds.
-All of those specs make this a more than capable option for future-proofing your home media setup, backup server, and more.
-Rated 4.6/5 stars and you can learn more about the company’s NAS in our DS1019+ hands-on review.
-Head below for more Synology deals.
+B&H is currently offering the Synology DiskStation DS718+ 2-Bay NAS for $309 when checking out with code SYNOLOGYBF19.
+That’s $91 off the going rate and $86 under the Amazon low.
+This model features 2GB of RAM that’s expandable up to 6GB and video transcoding capabilities perfect for serving 4K video over Plex and more.
+It features uo to 226MB/s transfer speeds and is a more than capable option for kickstarting your home media setup, backup server, and more.
+Rated 4.5/5 stars from over 685 customers and you can learn more about the company’s NAS in our DS1019+ hands-on review.
+Head below for more Synology deals from $180.

+We’re now seeing another addition to our Synology NAS deals, marking a new all-time low courtesy of B&H. The 4-Bay NAS DiskStation DS418 at $289 with code SYNOLOGYBF19.
+That’s good for a $71 discount and beats the lowest price we’ve tracked at Amazon by $66.
+Rated 4.2/5 stars.

 Another storage deal that’s definitely worth checking out is the Western Digital 12TB Easystore USB 3.0 Desktop Hard Drive for $179.99 shipped at Best Buy.
 Usually selling for $280, today’s offer matches the all-time low and is still one of the first price drops we’ve noted.
 WD’s Easystore packs White label NAS-grade drives (or rebranded Red series), making this a great option for bringing home affordable enterprise-level storage.
 This is a great alternative for either of the two Synology deals.
 Rated 4.6/5 stars.

-Note: Update: Amazon currently offers the WD Red 3TB NAS Hard Drive for $70 shipped.
-Having dropped from $92, today’s offer saves you 24% and marks a new all-time low.
-This is a great way to fill your new NAS, as this drive offers a 3-year warranty, up to 180 TB per year workload rate, and more.
-I personally use WD Red drives in my storage pool and can certainly recommend.
-Rated 4.4/5 stars from over 4,700 customers.